-Offering over 40 rides and attractions from thrilling roller coasters to gentle children’s rides, Brean Theme Park is the UK’s largest free admission theme park.
-Sooty, the hit CITV series is filmed at Brean Theme Park.
+Offering over 40 rides and attractions from thrilling roller coasters to gentle children’s rides, Brean Theme Park is the UK’s largest free-admission theme park.
+Sooty, the hit CITV series used to be filmed at Brean Theme Park.

 Brean Theme Park Rides and Attractions

-In order to ride the attractions, you can either purchase Wristbands to ride all day or Tokens to pay as you go.
-Purchase either Sooty Tots wristbands for unlimited access to all children’s rides (for children 0.8m-1m), Junior wristbands (for those 1m to 1.19m) or Mega wristbands for unlimited access to all rides (1.2m and above).
+In order to ride the attractions, you can either purchase Wristbands to ride all day or Fun Cards to pay as you go.
+Purchase either Tots wristbands for unlimited access to all children’s rides, Junior wristbands or Mega wristbands for unlimited access to all rides.

-Rides and attractions included in the Mega wristband include Crazy Loop, a fun looping roller coaster ride which was formerly located at Flamingo Land Resort in North Yorkshire between 1986 and 1995.
-Xtreme is the tallest ride in the park, offering a thrilling ride experience and panoramic views as riders are lifted hundreds of feet into the air.
-Astro Storm is an indoor four-man Bob rollercoaster which previously Operated at Blackpool Pleasure Beach as Space Invader II.
-Wipeout is a swinging pendulum type ride and Wild Water is a log flume ride.
-Magic mouse is a wild mouse spinning rollercoaster and Jetspin a spinning disc ride.
-Disco Fever is a Crazy Frog style ride which bounces riders as it spins.
-The remaining attractions included in the Mega wristband are X Factory a Miami style ride with the addition of water jets and the dodgems.
+Amongst the rides and attractions included in the Mega wristband are Bulldog, a fun looping roller coaster ride which was formerly located at Flamingo Land Resort in North Yorkshire between 1986 and 1995.
+X-treme is the tallest ride in the park, offering a thrilling ride experience and panoramic views as riders are lifted hundreds of feet into the air.
+Astro Storm is an indoor three-man bob rollercoaster which previously Operated at Blackpool Pleasure Beach as Space Invader II.
+Wipeout is a swinging pendulum-type ride and Wild Water is a log flume ride.
+Magic Mouse is a wild mouse spinning rollercoaster and Jetspin is a spinning disc ride.

 CITV Sooty Show

-Brean Theme Park is the home of CITV’s Scooty, the show is filmed here and children have the chance to meet Sooty daily with the Sooty meet and greet.
-Visitors can see the actual props and sets used filming the show and see 60 years worth of Sooty memorabilia.
+Brean Theme Park used to be the home of CITV’s Scooty, the show was filmed there and children had the chance to meet Sooty daily with the Sooty meet and greet.
+Historically there were exhibitions featuring the actual props and sets used filming the show 60 years worth of Sooty memorabilia.

 Food and Drink

 With all the excitement that a day out at Brean Theme Park brings, you’ll need to recharge your batteries.
-From a full meal to a simple snack and coffee, you’ll find plenty of choice including burgers and hotdogs, tempting hot doughnuts, cooling ice creams and sweeties galore.
+From a full meal to a simple snack and coffee, you’ll find plenty of choices including burgers and hotdogs, tempting hot doughnuts, cooling ice-creams and sweeties galore.

 Travelling to Brean Theme Park